Hourly Wage Calculator

 Self Employed

-If you are self-employed, you will pay Class 2 and Class 4 National Insurance contributions.
+If you are self-employed, you will pay Class 4 National Insurance contributions.

 Tax Rates (England)